-That's not a weed-it's a healing meal!
-Learn how to use wild plants for food and medicine in this illustrated guide from two expert herbalists.
+That's not a weed--it's herbal medicine!
+Learn to use wild plants and herbs for food and DIY remedies in this illustrated guide from two expert herbalists.

 Millions of people are interested in natural and holistic health, yet many are missing out on the key ingredient: Nature itself!